 - Accounts/receipts for reimbursement of medical treatment you have incurred.

-Anyone who sustains an injury in a motor vehicle accident no matter who was at fault is entitled to payment of weekly payments and medical expenses for up to six months from the car accident date.
+Anyone who sustains an injury in a motor vehicle accident, no matter who is at fault, is entitled to weekly payments and medical expenses for up to six months from the car accident date.

-Also, you not entitled to both statutory benefits for weekly payments and medical expenses and at the same time entitled to receive Workers Compensation.
+Also, you are not entitled to both statutory benefits for weekly payments and medical expenses and at the same time permitted to receive Workers Compensation.
 In these circumstances, you will receive Workers Compensation rather than benefits under the Motor Accidents Act.

-This requires that the motor accident must be reported to the NSW Police within 28 days of the motor vehicle accident occurring.
+This requires that the motor accident be reported to the NSW Police within 28 days of the motor vehicle accident.
 This is extremely important.
-If the accident is not reported within 28 days, you may be prevented from claiming for statutory benefits and later a claim for common law benefits.
+If the accident is not reported within 28 days, you may be prevented from claiming statutory benefits and later claiming common law benefits.

 Usually, if the accident is serious enough, the police will attend the scene of the accident.
 You will be given a police event number.
 This Event Number is required to make a claim.

-If the police did not attend the scene of the accident, you need to contact the NSW Police to report the accident and obtain an Event Number.
+If the police did not attend the accident scene, you need to contact the NSW Police to report the accident and obtain an Event Number.
 You can report injuries in a car accident to the police by calling their assistance line on 131 444.
 You need to make sure you obtain an event number.